bakaphp/kanvas-doc/users.md

 ## Switch Company

-The method `switchCompany` changes the company the user is currently in.
+The method `switchCompany` changes the company the user is currently in by passing the company id the user is moving to.

 ```js
 Kanvas.users.switchCompany(id: number): void